ka-cyber/CardioFusion-AI/README.md

 ## Project Status (read this first)

-**Signal processing: validated on real data.** ECG R-peak detection, PPG systolic-peak detection, and ECG-PPG synchronization have been run against two real, public PhysioNet datasets — see `real_data_validation/` — with real accuracy numbers (e.g. R-peak F1 0.89–0.98 vs. expert annotation on fetal ECG; ECG/PPG-derived heart rate MAE 1.6/2.8 bpm vs. real bedside monitors on 53 ICU patients).
-One real bug was found and fixed as a direct result (a PTT-estimation boundary artifact); see `real_data_validation/bidmc_validation/BIDMC_VALIDATION_REPORT.md`.
+**Signal processing: validated on real data.** ECG R-peak detection, PPG systolic-peak detection, signal-quality assessment, and ECG–PPG synchronization have been evaluated against two public PhysioNet datasets — see `real_data_validation/`.
+Results include R-peak F1 of 0.89–0.98 against expert annotation on fetal ECG and ECG/PPG-derived heart-rate MAE of 1.61/2.78 bpm against bedside monitor references on 53 ICU patients.

-**Risk classification model: not trained, not validated.** No dataset with real cardiovascular-risk labels has been used anywhere in this repo.
-The deep learning fusion architectures in `models/` are implemented and unit-tested for correct shapes/gradients, but have never been trained on real outcome data.
-Anything that looks like a classification "result" in `synthetic_validation_run/` is explicitly synthetic and labeled as such — it demonstrates the pipeline runs, not real-world accuracy.

-**Engineering: reasonably solid; not yet a deployed service.** Tests, input validation, logging, CI config, a Dockerfile, and an API scaffold exist (see `PRODUCTION_READINESS.md` for exactly what was and wasn't actually executed while building them, given the offline environment this was developed in).
-None of that substitutes for the missing trained model, nor for the clinical validation a real cardiovascular-risk tool would need before any real-world use — see `PRODUCTION_READINESS.md` for what that would actually require.

-If you're evaluating this repo for a thesis/portfolio/research use: the signal-processing layer is genuinely solid and validated.
-If you're evaluating it as a deployable health product: it's a well-structured foundation with a clearly documented, substantial gap in the middle.
+A boundary-artifact bug in the earlier PTT estimation procedure was also identified and fixed as part of this validation.

+**Fusion-architecture study: trained and evaluated.** The eight ECG–PPG fusion architectures in `models/` were trained end-to-end for heart-rate regression under a controlled, physiologically grounded synthetic degradation protocol.
+The study compares unimodal baselines, fixed-average fusion, feature-level fusion, global-weighted late fusion, attention fusion, and two adaptive gating strategies across six degradation regimes and five independent training seeds.

+**Scope: physiological monitoring robustness, not cardiovascular-risk classification.** The fusion study estimates physiological variables under signal degradation; it is not a disease-diagnosis, cardiovascular-risk, or clinical-outcome prediction model.
+No real cardiovascular-risk labels or clinical outcome labels are used for the fusion study.
+The real-data experiments validate the signal-processing front end, while the comparative fusion-architecture results are based on controlled synthetic degradation.

+**Statistical scope.** The fusion comparison uses five independent training seeds.
+The reported results are descriptive and mechanistic;
+no pairwise comparison among the principal adaptive/attention comparisons survives Holm correction.
+See the paper and the associated seed-level results for the full analysis.

 ---